Maristie/NetRiver/README.md

-# NetRiver
-Homework for NetRiver in Network courses.

 ## What is NetRiver
-NetRiver is a small network system specialized for education.
+NetRiver is a small network system specialized for education, which is full of bugs.

 ## Where to experiment
 It's mainly deployed in universities in China.